 The main decision when it comes to financing is how long you want repayments to continue for.

 - Longer financing plans mean you spend less now, but end up paying more for the vehicle in the end.

 - Short-term RV financing means you pay less overall, but you'll need to fork over more now.

-And one more thing - remember that when planning to buy the RV, you can always consider other ways of financing like leasing.
+And one more thing - remember that when planning to buy an RV, you can always consider other ways of financing like leasing.

 How to use our RV payment calculator?

-The recreational vehicle loan calculator contains seven following fields:
+The recreational vehicle loan calculator contains the seven following fields:

 - RV Price – the purchasing price of the recreational vehicle